Q2 2026 Updated July 2026

 Methodology

-Deduplication: Jobs deduplicated by (title, normalized company); for no-company postings, by (title, state).
-Only the earliest occurrence per quarter is kept.
-Glassdoor rating suffixes stripped from company names before grouping.
+Deduplication: Jobs deduplicated by (title, normalized company); for postings without a company, by (title, country).
+Only the earliest occurrence per quarter is kept, collapsing cross-board reposts.

 Metrics used: Job count (frequency), percentage of jobs (against deduplicated total), Jaccard similarity (overlap strength), and lift (non-random association).
 Lift > 1 suggests skills cluster together more than chance.

 Tier classification: Based on coverage percentage and average lift.
-Tier 1 baseline: pct ≥ 60% AND avg lift ≤ 1.25.
+Tier 1 baseline: pct ≥ 60% AND avg lift ≤ 1.25 (computed against skill-tagged jobs).
 Only Python meets this threshold.
 Tier 2 skills are broadly requested but show higher lift, meaning they cluster with specific role types.

-Important notes: This dataset is Linux-centric by design.
+Important notes: This dataset is international and Linux-centric by design.
 Skills and certifications are tracked in separate tables.
 Co-occurrence reflects how employers describe roles in job ads, not proficiency requirements.
-Average skill density is ~10.5 per job (median 9).
+Average skill density is ~6.9 per job (median 7).
 Salary figures on the salary page reflect jobs with disclosed compensation data.

 Explore More Trends